Inside the Titanic-spotting submarine missing in the Atlantic with five people aboard

 The missing OceanGate vessel is The Titan, a cramped metal cylinder accommodating four passengers and a pilot.

-Measuring 22ft long by 9.2ft across and 8.3ft high, the sub consists of an aerospace-grade carbon fibre hull with titanium hemispheres at each end, as well as a fiberglass hull insert to shield the passengers and electronics from condensation.
+Measuring 22ft long by 9.2ft across and 8.3ft high, the sub consists of an aerospace-grade carbon fibre hull with titanium hemispheres at each end, as well as a fibreglass hull insert to shield the passengers and electronics from condensation.

 A real-time monitoring system provides a running analysis of the impact changing pressure is having on the hull as the craft descends deeper and deeper into the ocean in the interests of safety.